AdamKobus/compose-navigation/docs/tutorial/03_navigation_basics.md

 }
 ```

-This is not always an optimal solution though, as in some apps it's perfectly fine to open same kind of destination twice, but with different param.

-Also, this doesn't solve different issue.
+Even though it will work, it doesn't solve a different issue.
 If you hold both buttons and release them at the same time, then both `ImageScreen` and `ListScreen` will be put into back stack:

 ![Broken back stack](assets/03_broken_back_stack.gif)

-This is something that `launchSingleTop = true` cannot fix, but I think that you already suspect that this is something Compose Navigation can help you deal with.

-> and that would be a correct assumption
+In the next step we will learn how to fix it.

 ### Next: [4.
 Preventing navigation from happening with NavActionVerifier](04_nav_verifier.md)